 Linear corridors may create or remove habitat for moose depending on the habitat types they are traversing.
-Any linear development through a closed forest will open up the canopy, creating edges that encourage the growth of shrubs, preferred browse species for moose.
-Conversely, corridors that traverse riparian areas already providing good foraging habitat for moose act to remove habitat, reducing the carrying capacity of the landscape. .
+Any linear development through a closed forest will open up the canopy, creating edges that encourage the growth of shrubs, preferred browse species for moose such red oisier dogwood, willow spp., trembling aspen and birch saplings.
+Conversely, corridors that traverse riparian areas already providing good foraging habitat for moose act to remove habitat, reducing the carrying capacity of the landscape.
 The degree of impact is proportional to the width and length of the disturbance corridor.
-Linear corridors may also act to enhance habitat if they serve as travel corridors for moose, ease of movement along corridors makes them attractive travel routes for moose in habitats with otherwise impenetrable vegetation.
+Linear corridors may also act to enhance habitat if they serve as travel corridors for moose, ease of movement along corridors can make them attractive travel routes.
 However, mortality associated with the use of these potential travel corridors may offset any benefits moose may derive from using them; effects on moose populations are also anticipated to arise from increased predation from wolves as a result of their increased rate of movement along the ROW.